-Alessandria is a city and Municipality in Piedmont, Italy, and the capital of the Province of Alessandria, the third largest province of Piedmont after Cuneo and Turin.
+Alessandria is a city in Piedmont, Italy, and the capital of the Province of Alessandria, the third largest province of Piedmont after Cuneo and Turin.

 The city is sited on the alluvial plain between the Tanaro and the Bormida rivers, about 90 kilometres southeast of Turin.

 Due to its position, at the centre of the triangle Turin-Genoa-Milan, Alessandria is also a major highway and railway hub.